TeamMolecule/toshiba-mep-idp/README.md

 ## Not Supported

 * VLIW (including operation switching)
-* Co-processor instruction sets (should be easy to add)
+* Co-processor instruction sets (adding support as a different processor module should be easy, but integrating it together and adding support for switching instruction sets will be akin to ARM/Thumb support)

 ## Building